hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 singularity exec --nv -B /blue/vendor-nvidia/hju/monailabel_samples:/workspace /apps/nvidia/containers/monai/monailabel.0.6.0/0.6.0 monailabel start_server --app /workspace/apps/radiology --studies /workspace/datasets/radiology --conf models deepedit
 ```

 Now, the server will keep outputing, which is easy to see what's going on on the server and to debug.
-We don't recommend to start the server using `sbatch --account=ai-workshop --qos=ai-workshop --reservation=ai4health` as it might give you long latency to see the server output.
+We don't recommend to start the server using sbatch as it might give you long latency to see the server output.

 #### Set up client
-Go to https://ood.rc.ufl.edu, launch a OOD session for application `Console` with `--partition=hwgui`, `--gpus=1`, and `--nodelist=the_node_server_runs_on`(e.g. `--nodelist=c0308a-s9`) in `Additional SLURM Options.
+Go to https://ood.rc.ufl.edu, launch a OOD session for application `Console` with `--partition=hwgui`, `--gpus=1`, and `--nodelist=the_node_server_runs_on`(e.g. `--nodelist=c0308a-s9`) in `Additional SLURM Options`. *For workshop today, we put `ai-workshop` in both `SLURM Account` box and `QoS` box, and put `--reservation=ai4health-hwgui` in `Additional SLURM Options` box*.

 Load 3DSlicer module
 ```